retifrav/rclone-rc-web-gui/README.md

 So my goal was to improve these points. ~~Although cancelling a transfer turned out to be the [issue](https://github.com/retifrav/rclone-rc-web-gui/issues/4) that originates in the `rclone` itself.~~

-Having a fancy GUI was/is the lowest priority for me, so expect the GUI to be very basic.
-Perhaps one could even say not basic but clean and simple.
+Having a fancy GUI was the least important thing for me, so expect the GUI to be very basic.
+Although perhaps one could say not basic but clean and simple.

 ## Building